Search

 The draft takes place on June 23 and will be broadcasted on ESPN at 7 p.m.
 CST.
 Both Smith and Kessler accepted invites to the NBA Draft’s green room in Brooklyn, New York.

 Jacob is a sophomore from Leeds, Alabama.
-This is his first year with The Auburn Plainsman.
+This is his second year with The Auburn Plainsman.

 Twitter: @JacobWaters_